blanknut/rb2ini/README.md

 are not familiar with this model, this project is most probably not for you.
 Otherwise, please note:

-*THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
-USE IT AT YOUR OWN RISK.* Furthermore, I can only provide limited support as I have a life besides HP calculators :-)
+*THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, FOR EDUCATIONAL AND NON-COMMERCIAL USE ONLY.
+USE IT AT YOUR OWN RISK.*

+Furthermore, I can only provide limited support as I have a life besides HP calculators :-)

 ## Project Organization